aws-samples/eks-workshop-v2/website/docs/security/role-based-acess-control/check_user_access.md

 AWS_PROFILE decides, which profile is currently active.
 For our case its carts-user we will update AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY specific to carts-user

-Now lets test if the user context switch is worked or not
+Now let's test if the user context switch is worked or not
 ```bash test=false
 $ aws sts get-caller-identity